JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

 Instance groups manages your VMs.
 It can provides the following management functions,

-* AUTOHEALING - App / Service Heath checks.
+* AUTOHEALING - App / Service Heath checks
-* DEPLOYMENT - Launches your VM `instance`.
+* DEPLOYMENT - Launches your VM `instance`
-* LOAD BALANCING - Distributes traffic.
+* LOAD BALANCING - Distributes traffic
-* AUTOSCALING - Scales your VM instances as needed.
+* AUTOSCALING - Scales your VM instances as needed
-* AUTO-UPDATING - Updates your services.
+* AUTO-UPDATING - Updates your services

 You specify,